lambdamikel/LambdaSpeak3/README.md

     |     |  X  |  X  |  X  |   X  | EEPROM PCM Play     | FA ..
 FD | RB      |
     ---------------------------------------------------------------------------

     LambdaSpeak 3 is controlled by sending "control bytes" or "commands" - the different modes are enable and disabled by sending control bytes.
-If normal operation mode, each byte being sent to IO port `&FBEE` > 127 is considered a control byte.
+In normal operation mode (i.e., the standard dispatcher loop is running), each byte being sent to IO port `&FBEE` > 127 is considered a control byte.
 All bytes < 128 are considered as content (phonemes, text, ...) for the speech synthesizer.
 This is the behavior of LambdaSpeak's normal control byte dispatcher / main mode listener loop.

     Moreover, the **Serial Mode / UART** has its own command dispatcher / listener loop, and follows different conventions.
 See below for an explanation of the Serial Mode.
 Other modes, such as the Amdrum Emulation mode, also do not interpret control / command bytes (each byte is considered a PCM sample).